RARE Crown Victoria Correct 292 V8 Original Colors

 It really is built to cruise with a smooth feeling out on the road with a good ride, a two-speed automatic transmission, and modern cruising tires that also have the classic whitewall look.
 Plus, you’ll really appreciate the added stopping power from power brakes with superior front discs.

 More info: Listing has ended.
-Search on eBay for similar 1956 Ford Crown Victoria
+Click to search on eBay for similar 1956 Ford Crown Victoria (Affiliate link)

 Seller's other items: streetsideclassiccars